Originally posted on July 2016

-Suriname maintained the fort and made it an outdoor museum for people to explore and learn about the colonial and slavery period.
+Suriname maintained the fort and made it an outdoor museum for people to learn about the colonial and slavery period.

 HOW TO GET THERE:

 Paramaribo to Nieuw Amsterdam: From the center, we took a 10 to 15-minute taxi ride going to Leonsberg ferry port for 25-30 SRD (4 US) and a 10-minute ferry ride to Nieuw Amsterdam for 50 SRD (7 US).
-50 SRD is the standard rate for the whole boat, so the more passengers, the cheaper.
+50 SRD is the standard rate for the whole boat, so the more passengers, the cheaper the fare.

 STROLLING ALONG THE FORT